GiovaneIwamoto/voice-cloning-bark-hubert/README.md

 note: This error originates from a subprocess, and is likely not a problem with pip.

 You should run the installation command in the terminal using administrator privileges in PowerShell, rather than in the terminal within VS Code.

+### **AUTHOR**

+- Giovane Iwamoto, computer science student at UFMS - Brazil, Campo Grande - MS.

+I am always open to receiving constructive criticism and suggestions for improvement in my developed code.
+I believe that feedback is an essential part of the learning and growth process, and I am eager to learn from others and make my code the best it can be.
+Whether it's a minor tweak or a major overhaul, I am willing to consider all suggestions and implement the changes that will benefit my code and its users.